ciscoheat/superforms-web/src/routes/concepts/submit-behavior/+page.md

 <svelte:head><title>Submit behavior</title></svelte:head>

-Making the user understand that things are happening when they submit the form is imperative for the best possible user experience.
-Superforms provides you with timers (see next section) and the following option for handling this:
+When the user submits a form, it's imperative for the best possible user experience to show that things are processing.
+Superforms provides you with timers (see next section) and the following options for handling this:

 ## Usage